McGlynn 'sorry' over Goodwillie signing

 Goodwillie is still employed by the club as talks continue over terminating his contract.

-"We didn't anticipate the level of fall-out," said McGlynn.
+"We didn't anticipate the level of fallout," said McGlynn.
 "He's been playing for Clyde for the past five years, club captain and scoring goals.

 "We know we have a huge job to rebuild trust - it was an enormous error and we're sorry.